Ervin Marton: Commissions and recognition

 During the 1940s through 1960s, a period when magazines published extended photo essays, Marton's photography was featured in such major French periodicals as Paris-Match, Regard, Lettres Françaises, and Point de Vue.
-His work was also published internationally in U.S. Camera and Travel (now Travel + Leisure); Photography Year-book (London) and Japanese publications.
+His work was also published internationally in U.S. Camera and Travel (now Travel + Leisure); Photography Year-book (London), and Japanese publications.
 Critics praised his work in reviews appearing in Arts, Le Monde, Regard, and Le Canard Enchaîné, and on the French Radio Network.
 For instance, the critic Georges Besson noted his admiration in Lettres Françaises.

-Marton was selected as a photographer for the art catalog, Peintres Témoins de leur Temps (Painters Witness of their Times).
+Marton was selected as a photographer for the art catalogue, Peintres Témoins de leur Temps (Painters Witness of their Times).
 In addition, his portraits of the writers and artists Jean Cocteau, Marc Chagall, Paul Léautaud, François Mauriac, and Pablo Picasso, among others, were exhibited at the Bibliothèque Nationale (National Library).
 These portraits, along with those of Jacques Prévert, Darius Milhaud, Albert Schweitzer, Jean Genet, Albert Camus, Charlie Chaplin, Gaston Bachelard, Yves Montand, Juliette Gréco, Leonor Fini, Tsuguharu Foujita and Marcel Jouhandeau, received critical acclaim.
 Today the Bibliothèque Nationale holds and conserves many of his photographs.

-On 30 April 1968, Ervin Marton died suddenly of a brain hemorrhage in Paris.
+On 30 April 1968, Ervin Marton died suddenly of a brain haemorrhage in Paris.
 He was 55 years old and survived by his wife and two sons.
 At the time, the Hungarian National Gallery was preparing a retrospective exhibit of his work.
-Following his death, the curators adapted the exhibit and presented it in 1971 as an homage to Marton and retrospective.
-They published the exhibition catalog that year: Eva N. Pénzes, Ervin Marton Memorial Exhibition.
+Following his death, the curators adapted the exhibit and presented it in 1971 as an homage to Marton and a retrospective.
+They published the exhibition catalogue that year: Eva N. Pénzes, Ervin Marton Memorial Exhibition.
 In addition to his photography, the National Gallery holds one of his paintings and works in graphic art.
 Marton's work has been collected by the Hungarian National Gallery, the Bibliothèque Nationale, private collectors and major corporations.

 Since the Hungarian Museum of Photography (Magyar Fotográfiai Múzeum) opened in 1991, it has also collected Marton's work.
-In 2004 the museum featured the photographer in a solo retrospective exhibit.
+In 2004, the museum featured the photographer in a solo retrospective exhibit.
 The museum is particularly interested in the Hungarian photographers such as Marton, who made international reputations while working in other countries.

 Following Marton's death, his family donated his sculpture to the Szombathely Képtár in Szombathely, Hungary.
 Founded in 1985, the gallery features mostly 20th-century artists and later.
 In 1992 it had two exhibits of Marton's photographs, 80 Eves and Afterimages.